Motional entanglement in low-energy collisions near shape resonances

-To highlight that, due to resonances, stronger interaction does not necessarily imply more entanglement, Fig.~\ref{f2}(c) displays the close relationship between collision cross section $\sigma$ and entanglement measure $\mathcal K$ as a function of the potential depth $V_0$ (for $p_0=0.8$).
-When $V_0\sim 2.47$, the potential becomes deep enough to support its first $s$-wave bound state; when $V_0\sim 8$, a $p$-wave shape resonance forms at $p=0.8$, resulting in strong enhancement of both $\sigma$ and $\mathcal{K}$.
-However, for even stronger interaction, $V_0 > 8$, $\mathcal{K}$ does not increase with $V_0$ but decays towards $1$ (non-interacting limit).
-This implies that entanglement, just as the cross-section, is determined by the resonance and bound-state structure, not the strength of interaction.
-The strongest entanglement for wave packets with momentum dispersion $\Delta p=0.25$ is generated at $V_0=8.5$, where also the cross section $\sigma$ is maximized.
-For broader momentum dispersion, e.g. $\Delta p=0.37$, $\mathcal{K}_{max}$ shifts towards $V_0=8.2$ where the Wigner time-delay $\tau=d\delta_{(l=1)}/dE$ corresponding to the dwell time of the wave packet is maximal.
-Since the Wigner time delay is a more robust indicator of a shape resonance than the peak of the cross section in the presence of multiple partial waves and interference of different momentum components, the deviation of $\sigma_{fit}$ from $\sigma$ for $\Delta p=0.37$ in Fig.~\ref{f2}(c) can be attributed to more interference near the resonance than for smaller $\Delta p$.
+To highlight that the entanglement generated by collisions is determined by the resonance and bound-state structure, instead of the details of the potential, Fig.~\ref{f2}(c) displays the close relationship between cross section $\sigma$ and $\sigma_{fit}$ as a function of the potential depth $V_0$ (for $p_0=0.8$).
+When $V_0\sim 2.47$, the potential becomes deep enough to support its first $s$-wave bound state; when $V_0\sim 8$, a $p$-wave shape resonance forms, resulting in strong enhancement of both $\sigma$ and $\sigma_{fit}$.
+For even stronger interaction, $V_0 > 8$, both $\sigma$ and $\sigma_{fit}$ decay toward non-interacting limit, instead of increasing with $V_0$.
+This implies that entanglement, just as the cross-section, is determined by the scattering phase-shifts $\delta_l{(p)}$, not the short-range physics.
+For momentum dispersion $\Delta p=0.25$, both $\sigma$ and $\sigma_{fit}$ are maximized at $V_0=8.5$.
+For broader momentum dispersion $\Delta p=0.37$, $\sigma_{fit}$ maintains a similar lineshape as $\sigma$, but the maximum shifts towards $V_0=8.2$: Since a smaller $V_0$ can support shape resonances with broader widths (Table~\ref{tab:table1}), more incident momenta overlap with the resonance and therefore more entanglement is generated.